Carlos Álvarez (American politician): Early life

-Carlos Álvarez was born in Cuba around 1952.
+Carlos Álvarez was born in Cuba September 30, 1952.
 When he was eight years old, his family emigrated to Miami, Florida.
 Alvarez earned his Bachelor of Business Administration from Florida International University in 1974.
 He completed training at the Senior Management Institute for Police and graduated from the FBI National Academy, 145th Session in June 1986.

 Police work

 In 1976, Álvarez joined the Miami-Dade Police Department.
 He was promoted through the ranks and, in 1997, became director of the MDPD.
 He served as director from 1997 to 2004.
 His tenure as director was called "relatively free of trouble, at least by local standards" by the Miami New Times, although in 2004 a group of policemen who served in the department described his management style as marked by "favoritism and retaliation".

 Mayoralty

 Carlos Álvarez ran for mayor in the 2004 Miami-Dade mayoral election, and defeated his opponent County Commissioner Jimmy L. Morales.
 He became Miami-Dade County's sixth mayor, replacing Alex Penelas.
 In 2007, Alvarez successfully launched a referendum to give the mayoralty more power, giving him direct control of the county's bureaucracy.

 He was re-elected as county mayor on August 26, 2008, for his second term.
 In 2009, Alvarez led a successful yet controversial effort to spend hundreds of millions of dollars of the city's money to build what would eventually be LoanDepot Park on the site of the Orange Bowl to retain the Major League Baseball Marlins in the region.
 In August 2009, The Miami Herald revealed that Alvarez had recently given pay raises to close aides, including his chief of staff Dennis Morales, whose new salary was over $200,000 a year.
 In September 2010, Alvarez pushed for a 12% increase in the property tax rate.